 Sun-Mar Centrex Nonelectric Waterless Ultra-Low flush central composting toilet system

 For mild to medium seasonal use, the Sun-Mar Centrex 1000-NE is recommended.

-It was created with small places in mind, being specifically designed for narrow space.
-It's a non-electric unit for individuals who don't have access to a constant 110-Volt power source.
+It was created with small places in mind, and is specifically designed for narrow spaces.
+It’s a non-electric unit for individuals who don’t have access to a constant 110-Volt power source.

 An innovative Bio-drum is included in every Sun-Mar composting toilet, ensuring quick and odorless breakdown.

-Thousands of gallons of water being saved, and waste recycled into soil.
-This is an eco friendly alternative and ideal for off-grid use.
+Thousands of gallons of water are being saved, and waste is recycled into the soil.
+This is an eco-friendly alternative and ideal for off-grid use.